Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: Methodology: TrojanRobot

-According to \textbf{Remark II}, we introduce the design of an \textit{external vision-language model} (EVLM), denoted as $\Omega$, to serve as a backdoor module.
+According to Remark II, we introduce the design of an \textit{external vision-language model} (EVLM), denoted as $\Omega$, to serve as a backdoor module.
 This model flexibly leverages image-text input pairs from the visual perception model $\Theta$ in the robotic policy $\pi$, thereby ensuring the attack's broad applicability.
-Moreover, this EVLM is trained using data controlled by the attacker (entirely independent of the robotic system), without requiring access to the training data of the robotic policy $\pi$, making it a \textit{policy-training-data-free RBA}.
-Subsequently, we embed $\Omega$ between the LLM planner and $\Theta$ to intercept and exploit the knowledge between task planning and visual perception modules, thereby achieving a \textit{modular RBA}.
-The following outlines the specific implementations:
+Moreover, this EVLM is trained using data controlled by the attacker, without requiring access to the training data of the robotic policy $\pi$, making it a policy-training-data-free RBA.
+Specific implementations are as:

-\textbf{Backdoor Relationship Embedding.} To embed backdoor to policy $\pi$, we define two relationships to achieve~\cref{eq:BA_benign,eq:BA_poison}, while launching a modular RBA defined in~\cref{eq:modularRBA}.
+\textbf{Backdoor Relationship Embedding.} To embed backdoor to policy $\pi$, we define two relationships to achieve~\cref{eq:BA_benign,eq:BA_poison}.
 Considering two models $\zeta_a$ and $\zeta_b$, we have:

 \textbf{Definition 3.1 (Neutral Relationship).} \textit{In a modular robotic policy $\pi$, if the presence of model $\zeta_a$ has no impact on the output of model $\zeta_b$, it is referred to as $\zeta_a$ exhibiting a neutral relationship toward $\zeta_b$.
 Formally, we have:}